Conditional stability for an inverse problem of a fully-discrete stochastic hyperbolic equation

 \section{Abstract}

-In this paper, we investigate a discrete inverse problem of determining three unknowns, i.e. initial displacement, initial velocity and random source term, in a fully-discrete approximation of one-dimensional stochastic hyperbolic equation.
-We firstly prove a new Carleman estimate for the fully-discrete stochastic hyperbolic equation.
-Based on this Carleman estimate, we then establish a Lipschitz stability for this discrete inverse problem by the discrete spatial derivative data at the left endpoint and the measurements of the solution and its time derivative at the final time.
-Owing to the discrete setting, an extra term with respect to mesh size arises in the right-hand side of the stability estimate.
+In this paper, we investigate a discrete inverse problem for a fully discrete approximation of one-dimensional stochastic hyperbolic equation.
+This inverse problem aims to determine three unknowns, namely the initial displacement, the initial velocity and the random source term, with discrete spatial derivative data at the left endpoint together with measurements of the solution at the final time.
+We first prove a new Carleman estimate for the fully discrete stochastic hyperbolic equation.
+Based on this Carleman estimate, we then establish stability for this discrete inverse problem under a priori information.
+Owing to the discrete setting, an extra term depending on the mesh size arises on the right-hand side of the stability estimate.

 0.3cm